devluist/devluist/README.md

 ## Hola, my name is Luis Tena.
 I am a Back-End Software Developer from Venezuela.
 Mostly my experience comes from JavaScript/TypeScript and Python.
-I am closer to the terminal (DevOps tools end-user) and server code than the UI.
+I am closer to the terminal (DevOps tools for end-user) and server code than the UI.

 - 🔭 I’m currently working with Python projects and waiting for Mojo to be production-ready.
 I got bored with React and the whole JS framework fatigue, so I am all for HTMX + Alpine.js + Tailwind CSS (and maybe Web Components)